TL;DR

 Food choices matter even more.
 Buying from a street vendor, a small family-run restaurant, or a local coffee cart means your money goes directly to independent businesses.
 Many vendors operate on slim margins.
 A 60 THB noodle bowl may look small to a visitor, but it contributes directly to someone’s daily livelihood.

-Choosing local brands over imported alcohol reduces the demand for heavily taxed imported goods.
-Drinking Thai beer or local whiskey instead of imported spirits lowers your bill and keeps spending domestic.
+Choosing local brands over imported alcohol is a simple way to travel Bangkok on a budget.
+It reduces the demand for heavily taxed imported goods while lowering your bill.
+Drinking Thai beer or local whiskey instead of imported spirits keeps your costs down and your spending domestic.

 Accommodation plays a role too.
 Smaller guesthouses and independent hotels often hire locally and operate without large corporate structures.
 Your spending circulates differently compared to large international chains.

-Even simple habits like refilling water bottles where possible, avoiding unnecessary ride-hailing, supporting neighborhood markets, and choosing local cafés over global franchises add up over the course of a trip.
+Even simple habits like refilling water bottles where possible, avoiding unnecessary ride-hailing, supporting neighborhood markets, and choosing local cafés over global franchises add up over the course of a trip—small shifts that make it easier to travel Bangkok on a budget without sacrificing the experience.

 Bangkok is built around small, independent businesses.
 Budget travel here often supports the local economy more directly than high-end hotel spending does.